 Blackwell had been working with genius producer Joe Meek, and had helped arrange Johnny Remember Me, so we’re clearly talking about someone who should know better.
 Its singer, John Leyton, was an actor, and a starring role in a soap had helped the single get to number 1.
 Perhaps he had this in mind, as Leyton was managed by future influential figure Robert Stigwood, who also managed Mike Sarne.

-Sarne, born Michael Scheuer in 1940, was primarily an actor, but also dabbled in music.
+Sarne, born Michael Scheuer on 6 August 1940, was primarily an actor, but also dabbled in music.
 He provided phonetic transcriptions to guide singers including Leyton and Billy Fury in cutting German versions of their hits.
 It seems that Blackwell approached Stigwood with Come Outside, and one of them considered Sarne perfect for the job.
 At the time, a young actress called Wendy Richard was working as his secretary.
-Although she was born in Middlesbrough, she had developed a strong line in sardonic putdowns, spoken in a broad Cockney accent.
+Although she was born in Middlesbrough (on 20 July 1943), she had developed a strong line in sardonic putdowns, spoken in a broad Cockney accent.
 Stigwood thought she could make the perfect comic foil for Sarne, but Blackwell wasn’t keen.
 Let’s be grateful Stigwood won out, because if he hadn’t, the song would seem even seedier than it became.

-UPDATE: The Wikipedia entry for this song mentions a remake in 1991 for Children in Need, performed by Samantha Fox, Frank Bruno, Liz Kershaw and Bruno Brookes.
-I naturally assumed this was a joke, but apparently, such a thing exists!
-If anyone can point me in the direction of this, I can die happy.
+Bizarrely, Come Outside was remade in 1991 for Children in Need, performed by page 3 model Samantha Fox, boxer Frank Bruno and DJs Liz Kershaw and Bruno Brookes.
 An official Children in Need song about a man pestering his girlfriend for sex – and they say the 70s were politically incorrect…

 Written & produced by: Charles Blackwell

 Weeks at number 1: 2 (28 June-11 July)